sebhildebrandt/systeminformation/README.md

 New Functions

+- `versions`: returns object of versions - kernel, ssl, node, npm, ...(new in version 3.6)
 - `graphics`: returns arrays of graphics controllers and displays (new in version 3.5)
 - `networkInterfaceDefault`: returns default network interface (new in version 3.4)
 - `processes`: now returns also a process list with all process details (new in version 3.3)